homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 - Develop: [developers.md](https://github.com/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/blob/master/docs/developers.md).
 - Check Comfort Cloud app, how it works and how it comunicates with server: [app.md](https://github.com/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/blob/master/docs/app.md).

+Note: Comfort Cloud and HomeKit have their own requirements and limitations.
+For this reason, some things cannot be implemented.
+For example, Comfort Cloud stores some of the settings on the server and some on the device (e.g. fan speed and quiet / powerful mode are stored in the remote control / application and also in this plugin).
+For example in Homekit slider set to 0 always turn off device and we cannot change this.

 ## Acknowledgements
 - Thanks to [embee8](https://github.com/embee8) for creating this plugin.
 - Thanks to everyone helping in the development and obtaining new Comfort Cloud API.